SamSamych123/Kernel-logs/README.md

 # Author
-Sam Samych or the Shadow
+Sam Samych or the ITeny

+# Gratitude
+Thanks to everyone who supported the project!